digbmc/reactor-jct/science.md

-.ve-style ./assets/custom.css .ve-header  "The Science Behind Nuclear Power" wc:NSC-Oct-2017.jpg sticky - Home - History - Science - Disasters - Present and Future
+.ve-style ./assets/custom.css .ve-header "The History of Nuclear Power" wc:Laura_and_Enrico_Fermi_1954.jpg height=500 sticky - Home - History - Science - Disasters - Present and Future

 ### How Nuclear Energy is Generated